-Vote Requirement for Each Proposal and Board Recommendation Voting Item Voting Standard Treatment of Abstentions and Broker Non-Votes Board Vote Recommendation Election of seven director nominees named in this Proxy Statement to our Board of Directors Majority of the shares present and entitled to vote Broker non-votes are treated as not present and not entitled to vote on the matter and will have no effect on the outcome.
+Vote Requirement for Each Proposal and Board Recommendation

+Voting Item Voting Standard Treatment of Abstentions and Broker Non-Votes Board Vote Recommendation Election of eight director nominees named in this Proxy Statement to our Board of Directors Majority of the shares present and entitled to vote Broker non-votes are treated as not present and not entitled to vote on the matter and will have no effect on the outcome.
 However, abstentions constitute shares that are present and entitled to vote and will be treated as a vote against.
 FOR each nominee Advisory vote to approve named executive officer compensation Majority of the shares present and entitled to vote Broker non-votes are treated as not present and not entitled to vote on the matter and will have no effect on the outcome.
 However, abstentions constitute shares that are present and entitled to vote and will be treated as a vote against.
 FOR Ratification of independent registered public accounting firm Majority of the shares present and entitled to vote Brokers have discretionary authority to vote unless prior instructions have been received.
 Abstentions constitute shares that are present and entitled to vote and will be treated as a vote against.
 FOR Amendment to our Amended and Restated 2015 Employee Equity Incentive Plan Majority of the shares present and entitled to vote Broker non-votes are treated as not present and not entitled to vote on the matter and will have no effect on the outcome.
 However, abstentions constitute shares that are present and entitled to vote and will be treated as a vote against.
 FOR Amendment to our 2014 Non- Employee Directors' Restricted Stock Plan Majority of the shares present and entitled to vote Broker non-votes are treated as not present and not entitled to vote on the matter and will have no effect on the outcome.
 However, abstentions constitute shares that are present and entitled to vote and will be treated as a vote against.
-FOR Approval of the Exclusive Forum Selection Provision in our Amended and Restated Bylaws Majority of the shares present and entitled to vote Broker non-votes are treated as not present and not entitled to vote on the matter and will have no effect on the outcome.
-However, abstentions constitute shares that are present and entitled to vote and will be treated as a vote against.
 FOR

 Subject to any revocation, all proxies will be voted as directed by the stockholder on the proxy card.
-If no choice is specified, proxies will be voted according to the recommendation of the Board as listed in the table above.
+If the proxy is properly executed and returned, but no choice is specified, proxies will be voted according to the recommendation of the Board as listed in the table above.